 Lead image: Kiyoshi Nakagawa

-When I was young my father, who always seemed to catch something when we went fishing, used to harp on about how I needed to learn how to “think like a fish” in order to become consistently successful.
+When I was young my father, who always seemed to catch something when we went fishing, used to harp on about how I needed to learn how to “think like a trout” in order to consistently outsmart them.
 Teenage boys rarely listen to their fathers so this advice, which I struggled to understand without some concrete examples, entered one ear and just as rapidly left the other.

 Two things separate the truly skilled anglers from the rest, namely research and observation.
 The skilled have inevitably done lots of research, either by experimenting on the water or by reading a lot of articles and distilling out the key information, and then modified their techniques to improve their chances of success.
 It can often be the little details that make the difference (e.g. Hook size, natural drift or presentation, trace or lure weight or depth fished) and these are constantly adjusted during a session to compensate for changing conditions.
 Secondly, the skilled anglers are almost always very observant and in tune with everything that is going on around them.
 It is what they see and feel which makes them adjust their behaviour or tackle to constantly make the most of a dynamic environment.
 This is essentially an angling “sixth sense”.